 - engage with and create a wide range of texts in different media, taking advantage of the opportunities offered by ICT

-- develop their understanding of what is special, vibrant and valuable about their own and other cultures and their languages
+- develop an understanding of what is special, vibrant and valuable about their own and other cultures and their languages

-- explore the richness and diversity of language, how it can affect them and the wide range of ways in which they and others can be creative
+- explore the richness and diversity of language, how it can affect them, and the wide range of ways in which they can be creative

-- extend and enrich their vocabulary through listening, talking, reading and writing.
+- extend and enrich vocabulary through listening, talking, watching and reading.

-- children engage with a wide range of texts and develop an appreciation of the richness and breadth of Scotland’s literacy and linguistic heritage
+- engage with a wide range of texts and develop an appreciation of the richness and breadth of Scotland’s literary and linguistic heritage

-- children enjoy exploring and discussing word patterns and text structures.
+- enjoy exploring and discussing word patterns and text structures.